 If a potential customer visits your website and leaves without making a purchase, that lowers your conversion rate.
 But what if you can follow up with them later and seal the deal?

 If you can get those leads who visited once to come back another time and rent a storage unit, it will improve your conversion rate.
 One way to capture leads is to collect email or phone numbers.
-This can be done with lead flows, pop-ups or other CTAs on your website, though you may need to offer something compelling to make it effective such as an exclusive discount or a local moving guide.
+This can be done with lead flows, pop-ups, or other CTAs on your website, though you may need to offer something compelling to make it effective, such as an exclusive discount or a local moving guide.

 Every website needs content.
-The challenge for facility operators is to create content that’s compelling, useful and aids conversions.
+The challenge for facility operators is to create content that’s compelling, useful, and aids conversions.
 Content can help inspire or persuade potential customers to do business with you in a number of ways.

 A company blog is a great tool for creating content that helps increase traffic and direct it to converting landing pages.
 Include a call to action with your blog posts that encourages visitors to perform a desired action, such as reserve a unit.
 Another benefit of content is that it boosts organic traffic through SEO, which converts better than paid traffic to your site.